SpongePowered/SpongeDocs/source/plugins/configuration.rst

 After setting the default configuration values, the ``save()`` method must be called.
 The configuration will only be saved if changes are detected.
 This applies more to later edits of your configuration.

-If all goes well, your default configuration file will end up looking similar to this:
+If all goes well, your configuration file will end up looking similar to this:

 .. code-block:: none